atedeg/mdm/docs/_docs/domain-analysis/event-storming.md

 ![Event Storming Video](images/eventStormingVideo.gif)

-We found Event Storming to be a refreshing way to approach domain modeling;
+We found Event Storming to be a refreshing way to approach domain modelling;
 the experts were immediately engaged by the playfulness of the process and time flew by as we deepened our knowledge of the domain.
 It also was a great way to understand how the different domain experts interacted with each other and what were the pain points they wish they could improve.